 Day 5 – Essaouira

 We will take an 1,5 hours drive to Sidi Kaouki.
 We will have a picknick-lunch at the beach.
 Afterwards we will take a camel ride through the sand dunes.
-This is a ‘must’ if you visit Morocco!
-And a adventourous way to enjoy the beautiful landscape.
+Of course this is a ‘must’ if you visit Morocco and a adventourous way to enjoy the beautiful landscape.

 Next we will take a 30 minutes ride to Essaouira.
 Essaouira is a very laidback artists’ town with a rich past.
 It is occupied by the French and the Portuguese.
 It was once home to British and Jewish populations.
 And also known for it’s famous visitors like Jimmy Hendrix, Cat Stevens, Orson Welles and Sit Winston Churchill.
 It is an idyllic place to explore surrounded by sandy beaches and dunes.

 Nowadays scenes of the famous serie ‘Games of Thrones’ are shot here.